csomgyula/select2/doc/sync2.md

 **Definition 2: Guard and selection stage:**

-*Guard stage* means that the thread already activated itself (or at least invoked the write operation) but has not yet finished the last guard statement, where the last guard statement for thread i could be either:
+*Guard stage* means that the thread already activated itself (or at least invoked the corresponding write operation on `active[]`) but has not yet finished the last guard statement.
+Here the last guard statement for `thread i` could be either:

 Case 1 - In case it did not enter the wait loop then the last guard statement is: `if active[i+1]` and this statement must evaluate to false.